prathishpratt/SVD-Image-Decomposition/README.md

 In this project, we explore the conventional linear algebra-based approach as well as the state-of-the-art approach for image compression.
 The comparison of Singular Value Decomposition (SVD) with the SOTA approach of using High Fidelity Generative Compression.

 ## Instructions to run the project

+Running on local:

-1. Ensure that the following libraries are installed in your environment.
+1. Please ensure that the following libraries are installed in your environment.
 ```
 imageio==2.31.5
 ipynb==0.5.1